How to Learn Languages with Audiobooks and Multilingual Subtitles

 On YouTube, you can switch subtitle languages mid-video.
 Click the CC button, then the gear icon, and select your preferred language.
 Try switching between languages during a single listening session to strengthen your mental connections.

-Every audiobook on our site includes a full transcript with a language switcher.
-Visit any book's transcript page to read along in all 12 languages, search for specific words, and even click timestamps to jump to that moment in the video.
+Our website is designed to support your learning journey fully.
+Every audiobook on our site includes a full transcript with an integrated language switcher.
+Visit any book's transcript page to read along in all 12 languages, search for specific words or phrases, and even click on timestamps to jump directly to that moment in the audio.
+This active engagement, combined with the power of immersive listening, will accelerate your progress and make language learning a truly rewarding experience.

 Start Learning with Audiobooks